StackVista/stackstate-docs/stackpacks/integrations/azure.md

 {% endtab %}
 {% endtabs %}

+{% hint style="info" %}
+Note that the install script is optimized to run with Azure CLI versions 2.24.0 and earlier.
+{% endhint %}

 ### Status

 You can check the status of the Azure integration in Azure resource group.
 Open the **FunctionApp** and check the available metrics or the full list of **Functions** from the left menu.
 The status of all functions should be **Enabled**.